Yasmin Hernandez Art

 (What mystery does water hold that God would choose it as the element for the transmutation of the soul?)

-I am primarily a painter who works on canvas and fabric.
-Working with mixed-media has also been part of my tradition where I layer painting with collage and text to build complex narratives.
-Remixes are what I call small, unique artworks that I create by collaging print elements of my previous paintings with new images, designs, text, etc. Versus buying a simple digital print reproduction, remixes are an opportunity to collect a favorite image as a reworked, small-scale, more affordable original.
-I normally do not sell my original paintings, so like my brother who I watched experiment with different break beat samples on turntables, I like exploring this practice of messing around with previous images, incorporating influences from my more recent work and experimenting with other media, messages and imagery.
-Remixes are priced not necessarily by size, but by the amount of work and detail I incorporated in each.
-A more elaborate remix will be reflected in a higher price.
+Remixes are original, mixed-media works combining prints of my previous paintings with new images, designs, text, ideas.
+Versus buying a simple digital print reproduction, remixes are an opportunity to collect a favorite image as a reworked, small-scale, more affordable original.
+Like my brother who I watched experiment with different break beat samples on turntables, I sample and experiment with previous images and new influences.
+Remixes are priced not necessarily by size, but by the amount of work and detail incorporated in each.

 This Land: Borikén

-The image of the art with the valley is the view outside my studio and where I live and work in this northwestern corner of Borikén.
-I include it to give a sense of the environment in which I create and of the land that has served as my greatest teacher.
-I also show the artwork in my hand to give you a sense of scale/ size of the image.
+The image of the art with the valley is the view where I live and work in this northwestern corner of Borikén.
+This is where I create in land that has served as my greatest teacher.